gurugio/lowlevelprogramming-university/c-language-challenge.md

 3. Send me an issue including the address of your source
 4. I or somebody will review your source
 5. Change the code and review again
-6. Repeate to the last exercise
+6. Repeat to the last exercise

 # Following challenges are not started yet.